r-mc2/verum-archives/Campaigns/22 - Soul of Tyre/Transcripts/Session 13.md

 ### The Third Songblade

-Bellanovan, Ahst, Mirage, & Braktor begin some ceremony relating to the Life Stream in an attempt to find the "mysterous" third Songblade wielder.
+Belanovan, Ahst, Mirage, & Braktor begin some ceremony relating to the Life Stream in an attempt to find the "mysterous" third Songblade wielder.

 > **Arcadum**: A spiraling helix of life will rise from the gathering, until finally, Inu joins.
 Moving its hands along with the rhythm, swirling, the helix grows in strength, and swirls back into the lifestream.
 Eventually the stream holds, and the dance is no longer required, and Inu will say...<br>
 **Inu**: Finally, that which was lost can be restored.<br>